 Instruments play a critical role in maintaining the quality of water to protect public health, so it is essential that you make the right selections for your specific requirements.
 Otherwise, there is a risk of inaccurate measurement data or failure during use.

 While it can be challenging to determine which instrument solution is right for your application, the experts at Ashcroft are here to help.

 With extensive application-specific knowledge and skills, Ashcroft specializes in the design and manufacture of high-quality pressure and temperature instruments for a wide range of water and wastewater systems.
 We are fully committed to helping customers find the best instrumentation for their needs.
 Whether you need a standard instrument or a custom instrument assembly, we’ve got you covered.

-John Girard is the Territory Sales Manager responsible for supporting the distribution network in the Northeast.
+John Girard is currently the Product Marketing Leader for Diaphragm seals at Ashcroft.
+Formerly, he was the Territory Sales Manager responsible for supporting the distribution network in the Northeast.
 He began with Ashcroft as a Product Specialist for mechanical pressure gauges and accessories.
 He transitioned to a Sales Engineer role working with engineering firms on specifications.
 John achieved an M.B.A from Johnson & Wales University and has 10+ years of experience working with Sales and Marketing.